InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 - Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc)
 - Add logic for awarding exp to the party (outside of a normal combat)
 - Encounter/pull a PKMN from a pre-defined pool (ie. "Ultrabeasts")

+# Log Documentation

+## 12th-13th June
+- The 🐛 "Opening the chest simply moves you to a wild battle against nothingness, which you can escape after you get bored of it." is fixed.
+- The 🐛 "PKMN Sprites and their HP/lvl bar doesn't get properly recalled when finding an ME or when meeting Rival." is fixed.
+- The 🐛 "Weaker trainers from Mysterious Challenger crashes the game when the reward screen should come out" is fixed.
+- The 🐛 "If a ME spawns on the first floor of a new biome (NewBiomeEncounterPhase), intro visuals do not spawn properly" is fixed.
+- The 🐛 "Any ME that procs at wave (?)(?)(1) has its sprite removed.
+Only the sprite is affected." is fixed.
+- The 🐛 "Picking a double battle trainer (ie Twins) as your challenge results in a game over, including loss of save." should be fixed.
+- Allowed catch in "Fight or Flight" -- it was counterintuitive to not allow it as it __is__ a wild PKMN fight.
+- More minor 🐛 squashed.